iManage and noslegal: Speaking the same language with open-source legal data standards

 Building a strong foundation for AI

-Adopting a shared, open-source knowledge schema like noslegal enables legal organizations to standardize data tagging and organization, ensuring a consistent information structure necessary for effective AI deployment.
+Adopting a shared, open-source knowledge metadata model like noslegal enables legal organizations to standardize data tagging, ensuring a consistent information structure necessary for effective AI deployment.

 Consistent taxonomies reduce ambiguity and enhance data interoperability, enabling AI models to utilize reliable datasets more efficiently.
 This enables quicker AI adoption, better automated recommendations, greater value of knowledge assets, and lower risks associated with poor data classification.